Sherlocking Task Anxiety

 - We are eager to “grow up,” to prove ourselves competent souls who don’t need help from anyone, even as we hope that we can count on our caretakers to step in and pick up the pieces if we make a mess of things.

-- For those with EFD/ADD/ADHD and other neurodevelopmental disorders, our caretakers usually find it incumbent upon them to “step in and pick up the pieces” more often than anyone would like.
+- For those with EFD/ADD/ADHD and other neurodevelopmental disorders, our caretakers occasionally or frequently find it incumbent upon them to “step in and pick up the pieces” more often than anyone would like.

 On a level just below conscious awareness, we all buy into the mythology that there is a “right” way to do life that will, if we do it right, lay all of life’s goodies at our feet in a nice, neat row.
 And if we do it REALLY right, getting the goodies will require no input or assistance from those other humans who, after all, we’re not entirely sure we can count on to come through for us.